AlexMXB/App-User-Portrait-Analysis/README.md

 Output the result that tell where the unknown traffic packets come from;
 To make it simple, 10 datasource files(*.pcap) were used;
 The demo system covers the application of 2-label classifiers and multiple-label classifiers.
-The simple-test result is awesome：
+The General simplified-test result is awesome：(still need to be improved) 1.multiple-labels clf1
-1.multiple-labels
-  clf1
   1.0